KT0331/IC_Contest/2018/README.md

-IC Contest 2018
+2018 IC Contest
-The task requires designing an Dmage Display Control.
+This task requires designing an Dmage Display Control.